uselagoon/lagoon/docs/administering_lagoon/openshift_requirements.md

----
-description: >-
-  Lagoon tries to run on as standard installation of OpenShift as possible, but it expects some things:
----

 # OpenShift Requirements
+Lagoon tries to run on as standard installation of OpenShift as possible, but it expects some things.

 ## OpenShift Version